mrinath123/Deeplense_Gravitational_lensing/README.md

 ## Project Overview
-Detecting strong lensing from images of space have multiple scientific applications like studying mass profiles of distant galaxies and clusters, studying properties of galaxies at very high distances.It can also be used further in the DeepLense pipeline.
+Detecting strong lensing from images of space have multiple scientific applications like studying mass profiles of distant galaxies and clusters, studying properties of galaxies at very large distances.
+Detected images can also be used further in the DeepLense project pipeline.
-In this project we tried to apply differnt Machine learning algorithms to detect strong lensing.
+In this project we tried to apply differnt algorithms to detect strong lensing.

 ## Slides
 [Slides for the project](https://docs.google.com/presentation/d/1aa7NTgrcoE91EgPTR_jwwISQExvI0FZgCo83sSTcFxg/edit?usp=sharing)